 Each year, NAR holds the "NAR GRAND PRIX", which give horses, trainers, jockeys and so on a special award.
+In 2021, the award ceremony was not held due to the influence of COVID-19.

-NAR GRAND PRIX 2019
+NAR GRAND PRIX 2021

 Friendly international exchange